FREQUENTLY ASKED QUESTIONS

 • Tooling developed specifically for use in the R&D activities

-All we require is 1 hour of your time – 15 minutes to determine if you are eligible and 45 minutes to gather the information we need.
+All we require is 1 hour and 15 minutes of your time – 30 minutes to determine if you are eligible and 45 minutes to gather the information we need.
 We will also work seamlessly alongside your accountant to ensure the claim is submitted on time following which you will receive a cash payment from HMRC or an approved reduction in your Corporation Tax liability.
 Our goal is to keep the time you spend involved in the claim process to the absolute minimum.